apache/incubator-kie-kogito-serverless-operator/README.md

 kubectl apply -f config/samples/sw.kogito_v1alpha08_kogitoserverlessplatform.yaml -n kogito-workflows
 ```

-7. Ask to the operator to build and deploy the Greeting workflow:
+7. Build and deploy the Greeting workflow with the Operator

 You can find a basic Workflow CR example in the [config](config/samples/sw.kogito_v1alpha08_kogitoserverlessworkflow.yaml) folder.
 ```sh